P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

     - When Commando Blake reaches Prince Tybalt, a trap is revealed, and he is captured

 #### Jade Twilight Campaign - Hard Diplomacy
-1. The Audience
+1. The Envoy
-    - Prince Tybalt meets Chancelor Irene and asks for help
+    - Prince Tybalt meets Chancellor Irene and asks for help
-    - Chancelor Irene summons Admiral Torsten
     - Admiral Torsten is tasked with going to Amber Fortress to talk with King Ludwig
-    - Admiral Torsten takes his troops to the border
+    - Admiral Torsten, accompanied by Captain Claude, goes to the border
     - Amber Noon forces at the border are ordered by Warlord Grim to attack
-    - Admiral Torsten only has few units and must defend himself
+    - Admiral Torsten and Captain Claude must defend themselves
     - Admiral Torsten rapidly expands his airforce

-2. The Envoy
+2. Delegation
     - Admiral Torsten is troubled with Amber Noon aggresivness
-    - Chancelor Irene orders Admiral Torsten to find King Ludwig
+    - Chancellor Irene orders Admiral Torsten to find King Ludwig
     - Admiral Torsten must fight his way through Amber forces

 3. Exchange of arguments